CalmDownVal/signal/readme.md

 - `parallel: boolean = false`
   controls whether asynchronous handlers will run in parallel or in series, only has effect if async is set to true
-- `backend: 'array' | 'es6map' = 'array'`
+- `backend: 'array' | 'set' = 'array'`
   controls which data structure is used to hold the handler collection, see the [Signal Backend](#signal-backend) section for more information

-Internally this function only checks the async option and delegates execution to either `Signal.createSync` or `Signal.createAsync`.
+There are also two utility functions `Signal.createSync` and `Signal.createAsync` which enforce the `async` option to true and false, respectively.

 ```ts
 // will invoke handlers synchronously in series